Jeff-Corey/nfd-TG-bot/data/startMessage.md

 —— 🟢 This message was sent automatically by the bot 🤖

 —— 💡 Your messages will be automatically forwarded to Jeff.
-Don't worry 🤗—they'll reply as soon as they see your message ❤️
+Don't worry 🤗—he will reply as soon as he sees your message ❤️